-These amendments clarify the definition of material in IAS 1, Presentation of Financial Statements and IAS 8, Accounting Policies, Changes ion Accounting Estimates and Errors.
-The amendments are effective for the Company on July 1, 2020.
+These amendments clarify the definition of material in IAS 1, Presentation of Financial Statements and IAS 8, Accounting Policies, Changes in Accounting Estimates and Errors.
+The amendments were effective for the Authority beginning January 1, 2020.
 The intent of the amendment is to help entities make better materiality judgements.
+The amendments had no effect on the Authority.